futarchy-fi/midpoint-agi/README.md

 2. **Execution Phase**:
    - TaskExecutor implements the executable task
-   - Creates a detailed trace of its actions
+   - Creates branch for isolated execution
+   - Uses LLM-driven decision making to implement changes
+   - Commits changes when complete

 3. **Validation Phase**:
    - GoalValidator assesses if the task was achieved
+   - Provides detailed validation report

+4. **Orchestration Loop**:
-   - If successful, system returns to Planning Phase with the new state
+   - If task was successful, returns to Planning Phase with the new state
+   - Continues until the high-level goal is achieved
-   - If unsuccessful, system retries or provides error information
+   - Handles failures through retries or alternative approaches

 ## Project Structure